bigmlcom/bigml-java/README.md

 ## Examples

 The `samples` directory contains a maven project named `BigML-Sample-Client` that can be imported.
-It shows some code basic examples of the available calls.
+It shows some basic examples about how to use the bindings to create resources in BigML.
 See the corresponding [readme](samples/README.md) for details.

 ## Generated JAR file of the bindings